-Guyana Launches Humanitarian Relief Effort to Support Jamaica After Hurricane Melissa - Guyana Chronicle
+Guyana launches humanitarian relief effort to support Jamaica after Hurricane Melissa - Guyana Chronicle

-As Jamaica grapples with the devastation caused by Hurricane Melissa, Guyana has stepped forward in solidarity, launching a national humanitarian response through the Civil Defence Commission (CDC) to support recovery and relief across the island.
+AS Jamaica grapples with the devastation that has been left in wake of Hurricane Melissa’s fierce winds, Guyana has stepped forward in solidarity, launching a national humanitarian response through the Civil Defence Commission (CDC) to support recovery and relief across the island.

-The Category Five system has resulted in significant destruction, widespread disruption of essential services, and displacement of communities across affected areas.
+The Category Five system has resulted in significant destruction, widespread disruption of essential services, and displacement of persons living in the affected areas.

 “The Prime minister has indicated that the immediate and initial response will include the